- Applications for authorisation

 Downstream uses covered by granted authorisations

-Applications for authorisation can cover uses of a given substance by the applicant, uses further down in the supply chain, or both.
+Applications for authorisation can cover uses of an authorised substance of very high concern (SVHC) by the applying company, by downstream users further down in the supply chain, or both.

 Downstream users covered by an authorisation granted to an actor up their supply chain must notify ECHA of their use.
 This requirement is based on Article 66 of REACH.

 ECHA keeps a register of downstream user notifications and passes the information to the Member State competent authorities.

 The graph below gives an overview of all downstream user notifications received to date.
 For completeness, there is also a table showing the number of authorised uses per SVHC.
 ECHA updates this information quarterly.

 The information presented is based on notifications received from downstream users.
 Therefore, inaccuracies may exist.
 See ECHA’s legal notice for further information.